Metal Mining in Early Modern and Modern Transformations of Highland Southwest China and Southeast Asia

 Background and partners

-This project is based on a decade of collaborative research.
+The current project is based on a decade of collaborative research.
 Research began as a limited fieldwork-based exploration of important silver mines in the borderlands of late imperial China initiated by Yang Yuda.
-We began working on the topic from 2011 and were able to carry out focussed research in a 3-year DFG project from 2015, which focussed on major mines, reconstructing their scale of historic exploitation and modelling geographic contexts of migration and environmental degradation.
+We began working on the topic from 2011 and were able to carry out focussed research in a 3-year DFG 1-woman project from 2015, which focussed on major mines, reconstructing their scale of historic exploitation and modelling geographic contexts of migration and environmental degradation.
 The project funded my work, geographic modelling by Maike Nowatzki and support with manuscripts by Rebecca O’Sullivan.
 With new collaborations with Vũ Đường Luân (Vietnam National University), Li Xiaocen (Nanjing University of Information Science and Technology), Liu Peifeng (Jingdezhen Ceramics University) and Shen Kaxiang (Yunnan University) the focus expanded to other metals and more specific perspectives on local societies as well as larger over-regional contexts.
-A second DFG project from 2019 with a partner-project by Li Xiaocen and Liu Peifeng at Nanjing University of Information Science and Technology took off for a hopeful start for intensive fieldwork that ended with the Covid pandemic.
+A second DFG 1-woman project from 2019 with a partner-project by Li Xiaocen and Liu Peifeng at Nanjing University of Information Science and Technology took off for a hopeful start for intensive fieldwork that ended with the Covid pandemic.
 Through the second half of the project, research concentrated on historical geography and regional studies, drawing on earlier work on transport networks and sites of historic mining.
 In addition, issues relating to Ming and Qing government records and structures in the administration led to a structural analysis of the systematic underrepresentation of mining in official representations, including legal and regulatory frameworks, that was kept carefully separate from a wide zone of “customary” arrangements at the level of local and provincial governments.
 A membership with the Institute for Advanced Study permitted developing my work on this topic during the academic year 2023-2024.

 The current project thus builds on relatively advanced groundwork.
 This consists of thorough analysis of the limited body of written records in Chinese and Western languages, short-term fieldwork to collect oral histories and survey remains at altogether roughly 100 sites of historic mining in Yunnan, Sichuan and northern Vietnam, with a main emphasis on silver, but also covering sites of copper, iron, zinc, tin and cobalt mining, and GIS data that I have assembled on the main historic roads, several hundred mining sites, and for certain areas on land use and vegetation.